mitre/emasser/docs/features.md

 ## ```get approval```
 ----
-Two endpoints are provided, one to view view Security Controls’ locations in the Control Approval Chain (CAC) in a system, the other to view the location of a system's package in the Package Approval Chain (PAC).
+Two endpoints are provided, one to view Security Controls’ locations in the Control Approval Chain (CAC) in a system, the other to view the location of a system's package in the Package Approval Chain (PAC).